Rules and Guidelines Here:

 Rob Bell, and sadly, some Nazarenes, need to re-visit this passage.
 There is too much ecumenical mingling going on here with this we-are-the-world mentality.
 Perhaps Rob Bell is worshipping the Jesus of the New Age, rather than the Jesus of the Bible.
 Rob Bell must be shunned as a teacher, while at the same time, we need to pray for him as well.

-One final note, regarding our Nazarene website.
+One final note, regarding the Nazarene official website.
 What puzzles me is the switching of words on one of the Nazarene NMI web pages.
-I got my first warning flag last year, when I encountered on an NMI webpage, a page titled “Emerging”.
+I got my first warning flag in 2008, when I encountered on an NMI webpage, a page titled “Emerging”.
 After reading it, my gut reaction was, did Brian McLaren write this?
 The emergent language was practically jumping out at me.
 Its the usual postmodern-like terminology and fuzzy words that sound nice, but leave you wondering what exactly did it mean.
-Well, when I went to the same site a few weeks ago, I was stunned that the same exact article seemed to be there, but every occurrence of emerging or emergent, was changed to “developing”.
+Well, when I went to the same site a few weeks later, I was stunned that the same exact article seemed to be there, but every occurrence of emerging or emergent, was changed to “developing”.
 Everything else looked to be the same words from before.

 So, instead of emerging, we are now developing?
 How does that change things?
 Should I stop my campaign of warning others about the emergent church movement and believe that it is over now?
 Should I assume that there is no more ideology of the emergent church coming into our midst, since the word has been changed to developing on the Nazarene website?

-We have been waiting since General Assembly, for a statement from the General Superintendents, regarding the emergent church movement.
+We have been waiting since General Assembly of 2009, for a statement from the General Superintendents, regarding the emergent church movement.
 I pray that that will come soon.
-We need to know where our leadership stands on this matter.
-It is only right, and fair, to inform us.
-We deserve clarification on this emergent issue, as well as the issue of inerrancy of scripture as it pertains to how Nazarenes should treat the Bible: as perfectly reliable in all it teaches, or as semi-reliable, which would open up doubt in the minds of many, as to whether they should trust the Bible at all?
+We need to know where the leadership stands on this matter.
+It is only right, and fair, to inform the members.
+They deserve clarification on this emergent issue, as well as the issue of inerrancy of scripture as it pertains to how Nazarenes should treat the Bible: as perfectly reliable in all it teaches, or as semi-reliable, which would open up doubt in the minds of many, as to whether they should trust the Bible at all?

-These are crucial times in our denomination, and as a pastor friend has said to me several times, the pendulum often swings during critical times in the history of the church.
+These are crucial times in the denomination, and as a pastor friend has said to me several times, the pendulum often swings during critical times in the history of the church.
 The question is, will the pendulum swing in the direction of the emergent church, with its postmodern thinking, and its attempt to lower the bar on scriptural authority?
-Will we allow the “ancient traditions” to come in and influence us with a lessened reliance on trusting the word of God for direction, and instead do we start trusting experience-based and ritual-based processes?
-Or will the pendulum swing in the direction of scripture as the only trustworthy arbiter of truth?
+Will the church allow the “ancient traditions” to come in and influence it with a lessened reliance on trusting the word of God for direction, and trusting experience-based and ritual-based processes?
+Or will the pendulum swing back in the direction of scripture as the only trustworthy arbiter of truth?

 The good news is that there are pastors, laypeople, evangelists, and others rising up to speak out, and their voices are getting a little louder every day.
 Something is happening, folks, and many are not taking this laying down.
 This issue will need to be addressed, but in a very serious manner.
 Not just with a simple statement from leadership that “we are working on the problem”.
 There are too many souls at stake, and time is of the essence.
-We need to return to true holiness preaching, and throw out the nonsense of emergent “conversations”.
+The Church of the Nazarene needs to return to true holiness preaching, and throw out the nonsense of emergent “conversations”.

 The sooner the better.